Code-Institute-Submissions/welcome-to-avicon-projects/README.md

 ## Testing

-1. Used [HTML Validator](https://validator.w3.org/) to check the markup on each page.
-"Document checking completed.
+1. Used [HTML Validator](https://validator.w3.org/) to check the markup on each page and I received the message "Document checking completed.
 No errors or warnings to show."

-1. Used [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) to check CSS3 for any errors.
-"Congratulations!
+1. Used [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) to check CSS3 for any errors and I received the message "Congratulations!
 No Error Found.
-This document validates as CSS level 3 + SVG !"
+This document validates as CSS level 3 + SVG !

 1. Used [W3C Markup Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) to check for markup errors.